 By Steve Klinger

-You’ve been in a growing malaise for a couple of years now, watching your retirement account shrink and your home value sink as your nation flounders in gridlocked futility.
+You’ve been in a growing malaise for a couple of years now, mind watching your retirement account shrink and your home value sink as your nation flounders in gridlocked futility.

-Before that, you endured eight years of Bush and Cheney that drained the Treasury and the national spirit with an unjust and immoral war in one country and a bungled, unending nightmare in another.
+Before that, pills you endured eight years of Bush and Cheney that drained the Treasury and the national spirit with an unjust and immoral war in one country and a bungled, pill unending nightmare in another.
 On the home front, an enormous real estate bubble concealed a putrescent financial foundation fathered by greed and government collusion that undermined the crucial regulatory process.

 Maybe you thought you saw a way forward and had come out of political hibernation in 2008 and shared that exhilarating historic moment with much of the world.

 But since around Jan.
 20, 2009, things have gone steadily downhill as you watched your silly hopes deflated a day at a time by the corporatism exerting its reality all around you.

 All the while the great purveyor of hope and lofty campaign rhetoric continued to espouse bipartisan solutions in a shark tank where he is the live bait.
 You began to wonder about his own sharklike traits.
 Torture, assassination, extraordinary rendition?
 What happened to the pledges and promises that inspired you?
 As more than one blogger has noted, real change turned to chump change.

 You see rich white men angry that the world is increasingly not composed of other rich white men to help them hold the unwashed masses at bay while convincing the latter it’s all in their own best interest.

 Your see young inner city men and women angry that there are no jobs, no affordable housing, no hope, no money to buy the cheap crap from China, where their jobs have all gone.